Inferentialist Public Announcement Logic: Base-extension Semantics: Examples of Public Announcements

 So how are the children capable of finding out whether they are muddy or not without seeing their own foreheads?
 Let us take Anne's point of view (Bob's, of course, will be analogous).
 Anne sees that Bob is muddy and that Cath is not muddy.
 The father now states that at least one of them is muddy.
 So Anne considers that Bob can also see that Cath is not muddy and so if Anne was not muddy, Bob would realize that they were the only muddy one.
 When the father repeats his request without Bob having stepped forward, Anne realizes that Bob has to see another muddy person.
 That can only be Anne herself though and so Anne (and Bob) step forward as they now know that they are the muddy ones.

 Similarly to the card game example, we can represent this using Kripke models and by treating the actions of the father and the children as public announcements.
-The atomic sentences are $m_a, m_b$, and $m_c$ for Anne, Bob and Cath are muddy, respectively.
-Given that we have three atomic sentences we can represent the different worlds in a cube (see Figure \ref{KripkeMC1}).
+The atomic formulae are $m_a, m_b$, and $m_c$ for Anne, Bob and Cath are muddy, respectively.
+Given that we have three atomic formulae we can represent the different worlds in a cube (see Figure \ref{KripkeMC1}).

 We can model the father's announcement that some of the children are muddy by an announcement of $m_a\vee m_b \vee m_c$.
 For readability, let $\phi= m_a\vee m_b\vee m_c$.
 This removes the world in which no child is muddy and all relations between it and the other worlds (see Figure \ref{KripkeMC2}).